woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/misc.rst

    .. code-block:: bash

       -Dorg.geotoools.render.lite.scale.unitCompensation=true

-   This setting will be the default in future versions of OpenGeo Suite.

 #.
+GeoServer GeoJSON output from WFS and WMS is now provided in x/y/z order as required by the specification.

-GeoJSON crs information is now supported.
+   In addition GeoJSON crs information is now supported:

    .. code-block:: json